caviare2017/slidedemo/source.md

 techniques is developing into a basic skill in many areas,especially in base disciplines.It will be of great importance!
-    And the last paragraph is about why I don't talk about some other aspects of myself.Very clearly(滑稽滑稽),I have "hobby&speciality"to be my section 2.Or else I can't find proper content to fill in it.
+    And the last paragraph is about why I don't talk about some other aspects of myself.Very clearly,I have "hobby&speciality"to be my section 2.Or else I can't find proper content to fill in it.

 ```